Whatever sentiment of joy was felt by the girl or the awakened lions was not shared by the young man standing with them.

 The other three lions started to squabble, clearly angling for that particular duty.

 The Count tapped his cane again and they quieted.
-“The two guards must come back tonight when night falls and report to me.
+“The guards must come back tonight when night falls and report to me.
 The other two of you I need to hunt for some other things.”
 He drew a paper from his jacket pocket and unfolded it, holding it at the creatures’ eye level.
 “You must find these posts for me made by your creators.
 I suspect that you will be able to sense and smell them better than I could, at least.”

 The beasts’ voices rumbled, appreciative of the Count’s sarcastic humor.